na-na-hi/renget/archive/sfbf5.md

 >\>but it also contains materials that are not fit for human consumption
 >>Alternatively, she gives you fully edible Fatalis "eyes", then one day when you're nice and comfortable with them, switches it out with a real one in hopes that chomping down on it will basically speedrun one of those Fatalis transformations she's heard so much about on you.
 Then she'll finally be able to have that rough sex (rough, as in, bordering on actually fighting you) that she's always wanted.

-\>while you're on the ground screaming from having the very core of your humanity being rewritten on the fly she's furiously tearing at your pants to harvest you at the peak of your transformation.
+%darkgreen%\>while you're on the ground screaming from having the very core of your humanity being rewritten on the fly she's furiously tearing at your pants to harvest you at the peak of your transformation.
 \>you try to resist her but the elder dragon blood coursing through you is almost too much for your body to handle, you can feel your limbs seizing up preventing you from throwing her off.
 \>she's playfully straddling you and coaxing you on, practically begging for you to let it take you as you can feel your new scales enveloping you and sealing you in.
 \>your mind clouds as you can feel your body being pushed past its upper limits, the surge of dragonfire in your lungs begging to be released, the instinct to scratch and bite with your new claws and fangs, the fire in your soul shouting "breed!"